How do I calculate federal late-filing penalties and interest in Drake Tax?

 - Estimated tax penalty refers to underpayment of estimated taxes, which Drake also calculates, or you may have to complete screen 2210 (see the 1040 Instructions).

 - Penalties and interest are not calculated for Form 1040-NR or 1040-X

 - Drake calculates the failure to file penalty, failure to pay penalty, and interest on late payment.
 Quarterly rates for individual returns, used to calculate late-filing interest, are announced in an IRS news release in the month preceding the quarter.
 Go to www.IRS.Gov and search "interest rates 20YY."

 How is the Interest Rate Determined for the Calculation?

 Drake supplies the interest rate when it updates the software, until the end of the processing year.
 The rates are not displayed on Setup > Options > Optional Items on Return, but are used on Wks Penalty where available.
 If filing a return after the processing year for that version of Drake Tax, interest rates for the relevant quarters must be entered manually in order for them to be used for a late return.
 For example, quarterly interest rates used by Drake20 will be automatically updated through 2021.
 If filing a 2020 return in 2022, the rates must be updated manually.
 To update the quarterly interest rates for the program manually:

 - Go to the Options > Optional Items on Return tab in the Setup tab.

 - Check the box Calculate penalties and interest on returns filed after the due date based on interest rates below.

-- Enter the appropriate available rates for quarters in the years following the processing year.
-For example, for Drake09, you must enter all quarterly rates manually for 2011 and later years up to and including the quarter in which the return is filed.
+- Enter the appropriate available rates for quarters in the years following the processing year, up to and including the quarter in which the return is filed.